 CT imaging is often by far the busiest radiology rotation at many hospitals.
-Emergency departments order more and more studies every to reduce disposition times and cover themselves.
-And, physicians of all sorts will bombard you with multiple phone calls.
+Emergency departments order more studies every day to reduce disposition times and cover themselves.
+Physicians of all sorts bombard you with multiple phone calls.

 With all these pressures for increasing attending output and less teaching every year, how can you succeed on your hospital CT rotation?
-Well, I am going to tell you the reading materials that will help you to get through this rotation.
+Well, I will tell you the reading materials that will help you get through this rotation.
 Then, we will go through a year-by-year analysis of the processes you should take to succeed in this rotation.
 Finally, we will summarize the most critical components of having a successful hospital CT rotation.

 Reading Materials On CT Rotation

-For CT rotations, you will find so many areas to cover with so little time.
+There are so many areas to cover with so little time for CT rotations.
 Therefore, efficiency is the general theme for CT learning.
 You need materials that are concise and easy to understand.
-So, I am going to provide you with some of those resources.
+I am going to provide you with some of those resources.

-To cover what you need to know, let’s divide the hospital CT rotation into four different areas.
-CT anatomy, CT chest, abdomen, and pelvis (body imaging), CT head (neuroradiology), and CT extremities (MSK).
+Let’s divide the hospital CT rotation into four different areas to cover what you need to know: CT anatomy, CT chest, abdomen, and pelvis (body imaging), CT head (neuroradiology), and CT extremities (MSK).
 Of course, you will need to know all of them.
-But, the details that you need to know will not be the same as the in-depth dive into MSK, neuroradiology, and chest rotations that you might have.
-Therefore, I would start by limiting yourself to materials that cover those topics that are most efficient and that are essential: cross sectional anatomy basics, the basics of CT scans, disease entities that will kill or severely injure patients, and finally, common disease entities.
-In general, reading summary books and case review series will most likely give you the most bang for your buck when it comes to reading.
+But, the details you need to know will not be the same as the in-depth dive into MSK, neuroradiology, and chest rotations you might have.
+Therefore, I would start by limiting myself to materials that cover those topics that are most efficient and that are essential: cross-sectional anatomy basics, the basics of CT scans, disease entities that will kill or severely injure patients, and finally, common disease entities.
+Reading summary books and case review series will most likely give you the most bang for your buck in reading.

 Anatomy Reading

-To cover the basics, I would first recommend that you check out one of the cross-sectional atlases.
-Often, I will use Cross Sectional Anatomy CT & MRI to review anatomical structures if I have a question.
+I recommend you check out one of the cross-sectional atlases to cover the basics.
+I often use Cross-sectional Anatomy CT & MRI to review anatomical structures if I have a question.
 If you are a more junior resident, I would recommend going through this book cover to cover and looking through all the CT cross-sectional correlative images.
-This atlas will get you up to speed to be ready to make the findings for your rotation.
+This atlas will get you up to speed so you can make the findings for your rotation.

 Body CT Reading

-Next, I would recommend going through a short book called Fundamentals of Body CT by Webb for your chest, abdomen, and pelvis basics of interpretation.
+Next, I recommend going through a short book called Fundamentals of Body CT by Webb for your chest, abdomen, and pelvis basics of interpretation.
 Universally, all my residents recommend this easy-to-read summary of the key elements you need to know to understand how to read body CT scans.
-I used the same book (albeit an older version!) when I was a resident eons ago.
-The Emergency Imaging Case Review Series can also give you cases with acute diseases that you will need to know on rotation and call.
+I used the same book (albeit an older version!) as a resident eons ago.
+The Emergency Imaging Case Review Series can also give you cases with acute diseases that you must know on rotation and call.

 Neuroradiology CT Reading

-A lot of neuroradiology comes down to knowing you’re anatomy.
+A lot of neuroradiology comes down to knowing your anatomy.
 So, check out the programmed text called Sidman’s Neuroanatomy.
-Consistently, residents hail this book as a great way to review the critical anatomy that you will need to interpret brain CT scans.
-Additionally, many of my residents recommended Radprimer for learning the basics of neuroimaging.
-Finally, you may also want to have Osborn’s Brain around to read about more specific disease entities.
-I would recommend reading this book cover to cover, not as much while on CT (because of lack of time) but rather when you are on neuroradiology rotation.
+Residents consistently hail this book as a great way to review the critical anatomy you will need to interpret brain CT scans.
+Additionally, many of my residents recommended Radprimer to learn the basics of neuroimaging.
+Finally, you may want to have Osborn’s Brain around to read about more specific disease entities.
+I recommend reading this book cover to cover, not as much while on CT (because of lack of time) but rather when you are on neuroradiology rotation.

-In terms of head and neck cases, consider going through the Head and Neck Imaging: Case Review Series to review the morbid and familiar disease entities.
-It is hard to go through an entire textbook on this rotation because of the wide variety of diseases and the anatomy complexity.
-But, this book will allow you to learn what you need to know on this topic.
+Regarding head and neck cases, consider going through the Head and Neck Imaging: Case Review Series to review the morbid and familiar disease entities.
+It is hard to go through an entire textbook on this rotation because of the wide variety of diseases and the complexity of anatomy.
+However, this book will allow you to learn what you need to know about this topic.
 One of my residents also recommended headneckbrainspine.com as a great way to review anatomy and disease entities that you will find on this rotation.
 Check that website out.
 You will like it.

 MSK CT Reading

-Finally, you will need to know the basics of MSK for interpreting CTs of the extremities.
-Once again, I would refer to Fundamentals Of Skeletal Radiology (as I discussed in the How to Be Successful in MSK blog) as a way to cover the basics of what you will need to know at night time.
+Finally, you will need to know the basics of MSK to interpret CTs of the extremities.
+Once again, I would refer to Fundamentals Of Skeletal Radiology (as I discussed in the How to Be Successful in MSK blog) to cover the basics of what you will need to know at night.
 Many residents also touted the MSK section of Core Radiology as a great way to review this area.

-Spine CT has also become a lot more common since I was a resident.
+Spine CT has also become much more common since I was a resident.
 So, it also pays to review lots of real-time cases.
-In particular, if you want a book, you may want to explore the Spine Imaging: Case Review Series: Expert Consult as a way to cover your bases.
+In particular, if you want a book, you may want to explore the Spine Imaging: Case Review Series: Expert Consult to cover your bases.

 Year By Year Summary Of The CT Rotation